ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_2.md

 45.
   - at least one c must be non-zero
   - one of the coefficents must "activate" contributions from higher powers of A^i
-  - the coefficents must aboid trivial linear dependencies
+  - the coefficents must avoid trivial linear dependencies
   - matrices that cannot have their rank increased through the polynomial
    - strictly upper triangular
    - diagonal